Stijn-van-Nieulande/printer-dymo/README.md

 ## Release History

+* 1.0.1 Update the DYMO dlls to fix the printing delay introduced in April 2018.
 * 1.0.0 Rebuilt the C# library as a shared library resource and not have Synchronous & Asynchronous functions.
 	Now includes 2 missing DYMO libraries (`DYMOPrinting.dll` & `PrintingSupportLibrary.dll`) that caused errors when deployed.
 These are included with both x86 & x64 flavors.
 * 0.4.0 Refactored C# `dymo.cs` to use dynamic variables inplace of object variables.